Report: Another Panasonic battery plant in play for Oklahoma

 Oklahoma is being considered as a site for another electric vehicle battery plant, the Wall Street Journal reported Friday, citing people familiar with the matter.

-A supplier to electric car manufacturer Tesla, Panasonic Holdings is in negotiations to build the factory at a cost of about $4 billion, the newspaper reported.
+Panasonic Holdings, a supplier to electric car manufacturer Tesla, is in negotiations to build the factory at a cost of about $4 billion, the newspaper reported.

-Panasonic Energy last month selected De Soto, Kansas, as a site to build a $4 billion battery plant that is expected to create up to 4,000 jobs.
-Through MidAmerica Industrial Park in Pryor, Oklahoma was a finalist for the Kansas factory and had offered millions of dollars in incentives to land the economic development in an effort labeled "Project Ocean."
+Panasonic Energy selected De Soto, Kansas, last month as a site to build a $4 billion battery plant that is expected to create up to 4,000 jobs.
+MidAmerica Industrial Park in Pryor was a finalist for the Kansas factory and had offered millions of dollars in incentives to land the economic development in an effort labeled "Project Ocean."

 Through a spokeswoman, Gov. Kevin Stitt's office on Monday declined to comment on the Wall Street Journal report.